rott215dog/LibF/README.md

 ## Notice:
-Part of the project's code is based on [CircuitSacul's](https://github.com/CircuitSacul) [SocketGame library](https://github.com/CircuitSacul/SocketGame)
+Part of the project's code is based on [CircuitSacul's](https://github.com/CircuitSacul) [SocketGame library](https://github.com/CircuitSacul/SocketGame).
-The SocketGame license is included in the project
+The SocketGame license is included in the project.